1jamesthompson1/1jamesthompson1.github.io/_posts/2022-08-21-jekyll-with-rmd-test.md

 Well it seems to be that it wants to read the images as binary files I will try putting in a different format photo.

-Well that didnt work.
+Well that didn't work.
 I am getting quite stuck but amd going to put it down for the evening.
 I was supposed to be relaxing today!